By Deane

 Then there were the gas masks.
 I would guess there are no less then

 two thousand of those things scattered over the trails from Burauen to Ormoc.
-Some of the
+Some of the guys saved the carrying

-guys saved the carrying case and used it for a musette
+case and used it for a musette bag, after they had

-bag, after they had discarded the large “jungle” pack.
-The jungle pack was
+discarded the large “jungle” pack.
+The jungle pack was rubberized and heavy.

-rubberized and heavy.
 It held a lot, but was just too cumbersome.
-I cut mine
+I cut mine in half and used only

-in half and used only the top portion, which had straps that snapped on to my
+the top portion, which had straps that snapped on to my web harness shoulder

-web harness shoulder straps.
-The only other purpose the gas mask served was, that the rubber hose could be cut at a “crinkle”,
+straps.
+The only other purpose the gas mask served was,

-with a sharp trench knife or razor blade, to make a rubber ring.
-You would
+or razor blade, to make a rubber ring.
+You would then slip the ring over your

-then slip the ring over your dog tags to prevent them from jingling as you
+dog tags to prevent them from jingling as you walked, ran or crawled.

-walked, ran or crawled.
 Everyone did this.
-The other throw away item, which
+The other throw away item, which most later regretted, was

-most later regretted, was the G.I. blanket.
-It seemed just to
+the G.I. blanket.
+It seemed just to heavy, took up

-blankets in half, but that didn’t help either.
-The most versatile item was
+but that didn’t help either.
+The most versatile item was the poncho.
+It kept

-the poncho.
-It kept you fairly dry from rain, could
+you fairly dry from rain, could be used as a shelter

-be used as a shelter half and also it could be used to make a litter.
-When
+half and also it could be used to make a litter.
+When the night weather

-the night weather closed in, and when the temperature dropped, you DID sweat
+closed in, and when the temperature dropped, you DID sweat up the inner side

-up the inner side and you would get very cold.
+and you would get very cold.
 You’d get the shivers.
-Sometimes
+Sometimes my teeth would

-fillings from vibrating out, but still the puncho
+vibrating out, but still the puncho was

-was indispensable. |
+indispensable. |

 |